linuxhw/hw-probe/README.md

 You can disable collecting of unwanted logs by the `-disable A,B,C,...` option.

-For example, to disable collecting of `lsblk` and `xorg.conf` run:
+For example, to disable collecting of `xdpyinfo` and `xorg.conf` run:

-    sudo -E hw-probe -all -upload -disable lsblk,xorg.conf
+    sudo -E hw-probe -all -upload -disable xdpyinfo,xorg.conf

 Privacy